Gloster Survey: Design and development

 The Gloster Survey was a twin-engined biplane with a conventional landing gear and an open cockpit for two pilots, while a camera operator and survey camera could be accommodated in the enclosed cabin.

-The entirety of the front portion of the floor of the aircraft was glazed for so that three cameras could be installed.
+The entirety of the front portion of the floor of the aircraft was glazed, so that three cameras could be installed.

 It was powered by two 525 hp (392 kW) Bristol Jupiter XI engines, mounted on top of each lower wing.
 Provision was made in the design to take alternative engines including the Armstrong Siddeley Jaguar, Pratt & Whitney Hornet, Lorraine-Dietrich 14Asc and Wright Cyclone.

 Operational history

 In June 1929, the prototype Survey (G-AADO) made its first flight.
-It was handed over to the Aircraft Operating Company on 25 January 1930 on an occasion patronised by the Secretary and Under-secretary for Air.
+It was handed over to the Aircraft Operating Company on 25 January 1930 on an occasion patronised by the Secretary (Lord Thomson) and Under-secretary for Air.
 It had the ability to fly effectively on the power of one engine alone.

 On 20 March 1930, piloted by Alan S. Butler, it departed from Heston Aerodrome for a survey of Northern Rhodesia, covering the 7,000 miles at an average speed of 128 mph.
 On 11 April 1930 it reached Cape Town.
 During 1931, it successfully surveyed 63000 sqmi.

 It was used for further surveys over the next few years, not requiring replacement of any major components in 500 flying hours.
 In March 1935, it was sold to the South African Air Force and operated for aerial photography until it was broken up at Waterkloof in December 1942.

-A second Gloster Survey (K2602) was built for the British Air Ministry, and in November 1931 it was delivered to the Royal Aircraft Establishment at Farnborough.
+A second Gloster Survey (K2602) was built for the British Air Ministry, and in November 1931, it was delivered to the Royal Aircraft Establishment at Farnborough.
 It was employed for radio experiments, and remained in use until 1936.

 Gloster received interest from Egypt for a bomber reconnaissance version to Egypt and quoted £11,000 per aircraft, but no order was placed.